HomieOmie/VoyageVault_Public/README.md

    - When adding or editing a pin, users have the option to upload photos from their phone gallery.

 12. **Users can add previous trips to their pins**
-   -

-## User Interface
-The UI of VoyageVault is currently limited.
-These aspects are to be finished before the presentation.

-## Warnings
-Please note that updates in Firebase may not immediately reflect in the app.
-Sometimes, restarting the app may be necessary to trigger these updates.
+   - Users can add past travels to their personal pins to have their memories logged in the app.